 The RVP is a free self-monitoring and completely voluntary program.

-What are the benefits of being an RVP member?
+- Benefits of being an RVP member

 RVP members actively contribute to the public safety of their communities.
 Any retailer participating in the RVP who meets and maintains all of the program requirements may be eligible to receive a reduced sanction from the WSLCB if they are cited for a public safety violation.